Joint Pain and Arthritis

 What is Arthritis?

 Arthritis is a general term referring to joint pain.
-People of all ages, sexes and races can have arthritis, but it is most common in women and occurs more frequently as people get older.
+Not all pain is related to arthritis.
+There are nerve pains, tendon pain, and even skin pain.
+People of all ages, sexes, and races can have arthritis, but it is most common in women and occurs more frequently as people get older.
 It is a leading cause of disability.
 There are many types of arthritis and related conditions.
 Gonzaba Medical Group can help you understand, diagnose, treat, and manage joint pain and arthritis.

 Types of Arthritis